lsms-worldbank/adodown/src/vignettes/mdhlp-syntax.md

 rendered as a title using the `{title}` tag.
 Everything that follows `#` will be used as the title text.
-Adding other types of formatting to the title text might work, but is not supported, and therefore not recommended.
+Adding other types of formatting to the title text might work, but it is not supported, and therefore not recommended.

 ###### Level 2 - Dialogue Tab
 Any line that starts with `##` will be treated as a level 2 heading and rendered as a dialogue tab using the `{dlgtab}` tag.
 Everything that follows `##` will be used as the dialogue tab text.
-Adding other types of formatting to the dialogue box text might work, but is not supported, and therefore not recommended.
+Adding other types of formatting to the dialogue box text might work, but it is not supported, and therefore not recommended.

 #### Inline text formatting